Wherein I talk some more about body image and mental health and making your own clothes.

 Surely, I thought, if I just gave up sweets or took up running it would solve the problem.
 I just needed to work harder.

 And working harder is totally my thing.
-Boxer – “I will work harder” - the Clydesdale horse from Animal Farm is my spirit animal (for better or worse).
+Boxer – “I will work harder” - the Clydesdale horse from Animal Farm is a kindred spirit (for better or worse).

 But I am tired.
 For once, I don’t want to work harder.
 I love baking and I really don’t enjoy running.
 What is the good of having achieved some balance in my mental health only to force myself to do things I don’t want to do and give up things I enjoy for the sole purpose of a smaller pant size?